krusic22/SFP-Transceiver-Flashing/README.md

 # Contributing
 ---
 Look at the planned additions.
 Working on any of them is a great start.
 Currently no code quality standard is set, so trash is most likely to be accepted.
-Please mark additions with **[ADD]**.
+Please mark additions with **[ADD]** and dumps with **[DUMP]**.

 # Planned additions
 ---